U.S. House Republicans pass bill to stop census from counting noncitizens

 - Oops!Something went wrong.Please try again later.

-U.S. House Republicans passed a bill Wednesday to add a citizenship question to the census and exclude noncitizens from the official headcount when determining population for representation in Congress and electoral votes.
+A bill passed in the U.S. House Wednesday would add a citizenship question to the census and end the practice of including noncitizens in the official population count (Getty Images).

-The legislation, which passed on a 206-202 party-line vote, is part of a trend of House GOP bills relating to immigration as the November elections approach.
-Republicans and their presumptive presidential candidate, Donald Trump, have centered their campaigns on immigration.

 The Trump administration tried to add a citizenship question in the 2020 census but the Supreme Court blocked it.